 I’ll also give you some great tips for adopting or buying your very own chocolate Labrador Retriever!

-You see, I am lucky enough to share my life with Rachael, a three year old chocolate lab from a mixture of show and working lines.
+You see, I am lucky enough to share my life with Rachael, a three year old female chocolate lab from a mixture of show and working lines.

 This is Rachael as a puppy